noahgibbs/rails_ruby_bench/packer/README.md

 This only builds a combined AMI, with the load-tester, database and Rails server on the same instance.
 You're welcome to adapt it to other configurations, though, if you'd like to benchmark in that configuration.
 I'd love a Pull Request!

+To build your own AMI, the usual invocation is "packer build ami.json" from this directory.

+# Passenger Enterprise

+Passenger Enterprise is *not* included in the default ami.json.
+There is a file called ami-with-passenger-enterprise.json.
+You'll also need two more files called passenger-enterprise-license and passenger-download-token, with the license and download codes you received when you purchased Passenger Enterprise.

+If you run this without those codes, you can't build an AMI with Passenger Enterprise on it.
+You shouldn't need a production (user-facing) license for this.
+But given that you're benchmarking, you usually won't want to spend money on a Passenger Enterprise license.
+It's not in the default image, and I can't hand out Passenger license codes in any case.

 # Installing Packer

 Packer is annoyingly unfriendly to most packaging systems.
 On Linux, they just want you to download and manually install the Packer binary from their site.